Al3x-G/GM-RockClimbing/README.md

 #### Website Owner Goals

 - The website should attract new members and grab the attention of the user.
-- Make the website clear, easy to use, not have to much information and clearly show the goal.
+- Make the website easy to use, clearly show the goal with not too much information.
 - Ensure all relevant links to existing external websites are accessible on all pages of the website.
 - Also to make the website responsive on all devices.